bszlacht/TableStructureRecognition/README.md

 ## Running scripts

 We have created some useful scripts for you to try out!
-You can check how to use them via `python <script>.py -h`.
+You can check how to use them via `python <script>.py -h`